smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-nonroot.md

 ## Overview

-OpenNESS provides a possibility to install all required files on Kubernetes a control plane and nodes with or without root rights.
-From security perspective it is advised to use non-root user installation of our platform where all tasks are executed with non-root user’s permissions.
+OpenNESS provides a possibility to install all required files on a Kubernetes control plane and nodes with or without root user.
+From security perspective it is advised to use non-root user installation of the OpenNESS platform where all tasks are executed with non-root user’s permissions.
 Tasks that require root privileges use privilege escalation property "become".

    ```yml
   - name: Run a command as root
       command: whoami
       become: yes
    ```

->**NOTE**: For more about privileges escalation in ansible please refer to https://docs.ansible.com/ansible/latest/user_guide/become.html#
+>**NOTE**: For more about privileges escalation in Ansible please refer to https://docs.ansible.com/ansible/latest/user_guide/become.html#

 ## Steps on K8s nodes

-Before ansible installation is started a non-root user needs to be created on the machines marked in Ansible's inventory.
-To create a user `openness` a command can be executed:
+Before Ansible installation is started a non-root user needs to be created on the machines defined in `inventory.yml` .
+To create a user `openness` execute the command:

 ```bash
 adduser "openness"